denvrdata/denvrdemos/yara/README.md

 ## Conclusion

-In this guide, we reviewed what RAG pipelines are and how they can help build low-cost and personalized chat tools.
+In this guide, we reviewed what RAG pipelines are and how they can help you build low-cost and personalized chat tools.
 We also stepped through deploying a simple RAG application on Denvr Cloud using the following:

 - **NVIDIA NIM** - for our inference backend
 - **Open WebUI** - for our chat interface and RAG pipeline
 - **Caddy + nim.io** - for automatic HTTPS encryption and a domain name

-We also include instructions for adding your own documents.
+We also included instructions for adding your own documents.

 ## Links